nmc97/metabarcoding_at_cefas_tutorial/docs/source/dada2.rst

   # -m link to the metadata file (if not supplied a blank one will be generated and used)
   # -t is the number of processing threads

-Note: Can be run in POD using singularity and Nextflow

 More extensive example:

 .. code::